Grim list of deaths at police hands grows even after verdict

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd.

-This story has been corrected to reflect that Kim Potter has been charged with second-degree manslaughter, not second-degree murder.
+This story has been corrected to reflect that the first reference to the charge against Potter should say second-degree manslaughter, not second-degree murder..